phoenixframework/phoenix_live_view/guides/server/assigns-eex.md

       <%= @description %>
     </div>

-Another pitfall of `.heex` templates is related to variables.
+The next pitfall is related to variables.
 Due to the scope of variables, LiveView has to disable change tracking whenever variables are used in the template, with the exception of variables introduced by Elixir basic `case`, `for`, and other block constructs.
-Therefore, you **must avoid** code like this in your LiveEEx:
+Therefore, you **must avoid** code like this in your LiveView templates:

     <% some_var = @x + @y %>
     <%= some_var %>